Nirvik07/nirvik/README600.md

 | 6 | Lasso Regression Algorithm | 0.9996099594664937 |
 | 7 | Ridge Regression Algorithm | 0.9998811057332703 |

+- GradientBoosting Regression Algorithm is the best fitted Model as it gave the best predicted score.
 ## Authors

 - Created by [@Nirvik07](https://github.com/Nirvik07), HRSoc 2022